aspnetzero/documents/doc/Step-by-step-publish-to-azure-core-mvc.md

 ## Introduction

-Before reading this document, it's suggested to read [Getting Started](https://aspnetzero.com/Documents/Getting-Started-Angular) to run the application and explore the user interface.
+Before reading this document, it's suggested to read [Getting Started](https://aspnetzero.com/Documents/Getting-Started-Core) to run the application and explore the user interface.
 This will help you to have a better understanding of concepts defined here.

 ## Create The Azure Website

 Create two website in Azure.

-### Creating an Azure Website for Host
+### Creating an Azure Website for Web.Mvc

-Select the "**Web App + SQL**" for **Host**.
+Select the "**Web App + SQL**" for **Web.Mvc**.

 <img src="images/azure-publish-angular-create-azure-host-website.png">